 Later the temperature is raised to 266 degrees Fahrenheit.
 This is when the casein, lactose, and whey proteins go through the Maillard reaction.
 This, when the milk solids get caramelized, gives a distinct taste and flavor to the ghee.
 It is this low-heat treatment that helps it to retain all its nutrients and organic compounds.
 This was all about what is ghee in cooking.

 You should know the origin of the food product you purchase and also the procedure in which it is manufactured.
-Read the label for organically pasture-fed ghee or clarified butter.
+Read the label for organically pasture-fed ghee or clarified butter

 And if you want to avoid the fine prints on the food label, just close your eyes and pick Milkio grass-fed ghee.
 Be rest assured with the high-quality and unadulterated grass-fed ghee.

-Milkio grass-fed ghee products are verified non-GMO.
-Milkio Foods, the leading grass-fed ghee manufacturer and exporter, produces them.
-The ghee is all-natural and offers an intense nutty feel-good aroma, rich, creamy texture, and additive-free quality, making it a superfood for the kitchen.
+The ghee offers an intense nutty feel-good aroma, rich, creamy texture, and versatility, making it a superfood for the kitchen.

 Milkio ghee offers a high smoke point.
-It is shelf-stable dairy oil you can store in the kitchen at room temperature for up to 24 months from the manufacturing date.
-To buy Milkio ghee, you may place an order at the Milkio website.
+It is shelf-stable dairy oil you can store in the kitchen at room temperature for up to 18 months from the manufacturing date.
+To buy Milkio ghee, please check the Milkio website for product specifications, and/or sales assistance.

 Reference Links :